Medical Reviewer

 icon

 Yes, OxyContin can be detected in drug tests.
 Standard drug tests, such as urine or blood tests, can typically detect the presence of oxycodone, the active ingredient in OxyContin.
 However, specialized tests may be required to differentiate between specific opioids.
-It’s essential to disclose any prescription medications to the testing facility to ensure accurate results.
+Disclosing prescription medications to the testing facility is essential to ensure accurate results.

 01